 Do you have a project in need of completion?
-Do you have any professional development tasks that are always put on the back-burner?
-Could your organization benefit from new ideas and fresh inspiration from the best minds at NTNU?
-If so, then academic collaboration between your organization, a student and his/her supervisor could be the solution you are looking for.
+Do you have development tasks that are always put on the back-burner?
+Could your organization benefit from innovative ideas and fresh inspiration from the best minds at NTNU?
+If so, academic collaboration between your organization, a student and his/her supervisor could be the solution you are looking for.

-A student, his/her supervisor and a company or other external organization work together on a joint project or thesis.
+Academic collaboration is where a student, his/her supervisor and a company or organization work together on a joint project or thesis.
 The project should be academically and professionally relevant for all parties involved.
 Throughout the collaborative process, you will get to know the student and his/her level of skills and expertise.
 This collaborative partnership may also form the basis for future employment.
 For the student, the main goal will be having the opportunity to work on an academically relevant project in a dynamic professional environment.
 There are no costs associated with academic collaboration.

 - Create a profile at NTNU Bridge